jivesoftware/jive-testing-framework/Readme.md

-# NodeJS Functional and Unit Testing just got fun
+## Summary

 Testing nodeJS applications -- for example, those written ontop of the Jive SDK -- has become easier than ever, using the jive testing framework (https://github.com/jivesoftware/jive-testing-framework).
 The framework: is a convenient wrapper for the excellent Mocha library, and enables you to inject useful framework and custom utilities into the testing context. includes a super useful "server simulator" that you can instantiate and control from within your testing context.
 Yep, you can dynamically spawn servers up, program their intended responses, and even ship *code* to these servers to further customize their behavior.
 This makes the framework especially useful for testing applications that need to mock the interaction of external systems (eg. Jive, salesforce, or whatever). is a test coverage measurer/visualizing tool.
-Stay tuned on how to do this in a future post from me.
+Stay tuned on how to do this in the near future.

 ## Including the framework
 To begin testing your application, make sure you include the testing framework in your package.json: